tristantyson/tech.tristantyson.com/_posts/2022-05-18-OneDrive-Horizon.md

 On your master image, after you have installed/manually updated OneDrive, open Task Scheduler.

-Under ‘Task Scheduler Library” there is an entry called “OneDrive Per-Machine Standalone Update Task”.
+Under ‘Task Scheduler Library' there is an entry called 'OneDrive Per-Machine Standalone Update Task'.

 Right click this task, and select delete.